1

 How much do production planner jobs pay per hour?

-As of Jul 6, 2026, the average hourly pay for production planner in Springfield, IL is $30.23, according to ZipRecruiter salary data.
+As of Aug 18, 2026, the average hourly pay for production planner in Springfield, IL is $30.23, according to ZipRecruiter salary data.
 Most workers in this role earn between $24.76 and $34.81 per hour, depending on experience, location, and employer.

-What is the role of a production planner?
+What is a production planner?

-What are the key skills and qualifications needed to thrive as a Production Planner, and why are they important?
+What are the key skills and qualifications needed to thrive as a production planner, and why are they important?

 To thrive as a Production Planner, you need strong organizational skills, analytical thinking, and typically a background in supply chain management or industrial engineering.
 Familiarity with ERP/MRP software, production scheduling tools, and sometimes APICS certification is highly valuable.
 Excellent communication, problem-solving abilities, and attention to detail help you coordinate with multiple departments and quickly adapt to changing demands.
 These skills ensure efficient production workflows, minimize delays, and support overall business objectives through effective resource management.